 - 2. Prior to the acceptance of the preliminary plan of subdivision, the applicant shall: - a.
-Provide a pedestrian and bikeway facilities plan and demonstrate the following:
+Provide a pedestrian and bikeway facilities plan and demonstrate the following: - (1) Provide a bicycle lane along the subject property's entire frontage of Springfield Road. - (2) Provide dimensions for all sidewalks and trails on-site.
+All sidewalks shall be at least 6 feet wide in accordance with the 2022 Approved Bowie-Mitchellville and Vicinity Master Plan.

-- (1) Provide a bicycle lane along the subject property's entire frontage of Springfield Road, unless modified by the operating agency with written correspondence. - (2) Provide dimensions for all sidewalks and trails on-site.
-All sidewalks shall be at least 6 feet wide in accordance with the 2022 Approved Bowie-Mitchellville and Vicinity Master Plan, unless modified by the operating agency with written correspondence. - b.
+- b.
 Provide a geotechnical report that includes a slope stability analysis for both unmitigated and mitigated conditions. - c.
-Identify archaeological resources in the project area by conducting Phase I archaeological investigations - d.
-Provide a truck turning circulation plan. - 3.
+Identify archaeological resources in the project area by conducting Phase I archaeological investigations - 3.
 Prior to the approval of the final plat, the applicant shall: - a.
 Provide a plan for evaluating the resource at the Phase II level, or avoiding and preserving the resource in place, if it is determined upon receipt of the Phase I report by the Prince George's County Planning Department that potentially significant archeological resources exist on the subject property. - b.
 In accordance with Section 27-395(a)(5)(A) of the Prince George's County Zoning Ordinance, the applicant shall provide age-restricted covenants, in conformance with the Federal Fair Housing Act, and the covenants shall be approved by the Prince George's County District Council and filed in the land records of Prince George's County prior to record plat.
 The liber and folio of the covenants shall be reflected on the final plat prior to recordation. - 4.
-Prior to issuance of the first permit, revise the Stormwater Management technical plan to match the layout of the special exception site plan and the TCP2. - 5.
-Prior to issuance of any permit which impacts wetlands, wetland buffers, and streams, or waters of the United States, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions were complied with, and associated mitigation plans. - 6.
+Prior to issuance of any permit which impacts wetlands, wetland buffers, and streams, or waters of the United States, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions were complied with, and associated mitigation plans. - 5.
 Prior to any ground disturbance or the approval of any grading permits, the applicant shall: - a.
 Provide a final report detailing the Phase II and/or Phase III investigations and ensure that all artifacts are curated in a proper manner if a Phase II and/or Phase III archeological evaluation or mitigation is necessary.